Buckinghamshire’s lush countryside and excellent travel connections are luring more and more people out of London to buy homes.

 By rail: Many stations in Buckinghamshire run trains to London Marylebone, including Amersham, Aylesbury, Beaconsfield, High Wycombe and Wendover.
 Travel times range from just 22 minutes from Beaconsfield to 55 minutes from Aylesbury.

 Additionally, Milton Keynes operates a Virgin Trains service to London Euston, which takes 35 minutes.
-Virgin also provides services to north west England, the West Midlands, the Scottish Central Belt and North Wales.
+Virgin also provides services to the North West, the West Midlands, the Scottish Central Belt and North Wales.

 From Milton Keynes access to the M1 is easy and takes you straight into the capital.
 The M25 can also be accessed from Buckinghamshire via Junction 16.